CUET PG 2026 Study Plan for 15 Days with a Complete Subject Wise Strategy

 • Modern India: British colonial rule, Freedom Struggle, and post-independence developments.

-• World History: World wars, French Revolution, Russian Revolution, and independence movements in colonized countries.
+• World History: World wars, the French Revolution, the Russian Revolution, and independence movements in colonised countries.

 • Indian Constitution: Fundamental rights, directive principles, and amendments.

-• Political Theories: Democracy, liberty, justice, political ideologies.
+• Political Theories: Democracy, liberty, justice, and political ideologies.

-• International Relations: Global organizations like the United Nations, diplomacy, treaties, and conflicts.
+• International Relations: Global organisations like the United Nations, diplomacy, treaties, and conflicts.

 • Indian Politics: Political parties, electoral system, and governance structure in India.

-• Microeconomics: Demand and supply, market equilibrium, elasticity, consumer behavior.
+• Microeconomics: Demand and supply, market equilibrium, elasticity, consumer behaviour.

 • Macroeconomics: National income, inflation, fiscal policy, monetary policy, and economic growth.

-• Indian Economy: Economic reforms, industrialization, agriculture, and poverty.
+• Indian Economy: Economic reforms, industrialisation, agriculture, and poverty.

 • International Economics: Trade theories, balance of payments, exchange rates, and global financial systems.